The Peru Resilience Hub at COP30

 The Hub enters a new phase as we approach Belém, connecting the latest science with real-world decisions to drive impact on the ground.
 In alignment with the call from the COP30 Presidency for ethical, inclusive, and evidence-based climate action, the Hub’s 2025 programme is purpose-built to confront complexity, unlock action, and provide a timely response to implementation gaps spotlighted in the Global Stocktake Outcome.

 At the heart of this effort is the Resilience Science Must-Knows, an independent initiative that provides a science-based framework designed to surface what resilience actually demands in practice.
-The Must-Knows are the driving force behind this year’s programming at the Hub.
+The Resilience Science Must-Knows (Must Knows) are the driving force behind this year’s programming at the Hub.
 They challenge us to act on what science has already made clear.
 But what are they?

 Help us build our COP30 agenda